reigncraving/C-Playground/README.md

 ### Bitfields

 Use bitfields in a `struct`, and this fields will represent individual or group of bits in a value.
-A bit field allows for specifying the number of bits in which an int member of a structure is stored.
-It uses a special syntax for defining field of bits, and should use explicit declaration of int (singned or unsigned) to avoid hardware problems.
+A bit field allows for specifying the number of bits in which an int member of a structure is stored.It uses a special syntax for defining field of bits, and should useexplicit declaration of int (singned or unsigned) to avoid hardware problems.
 It is declared by following and unsgined int member name with a colon `:`.
 Integer constant is defined after the colon and represents the width of the field (number of bits starts from 0). a `bitfield` is accesed as any other member of a structure.

 It is possible to define an unnamed bit field to be used for padding in the struct.